afrind/warp-draft/draft-ietf-moq-transport.md

 * Subscription Identifier: the Subscriber or Publisher chosen Subscription Identifier indicating the subscription this Datagram belongs to.
-If an endpoint receives a datagram with an unknown Subscriber-Chosen Subscription Identifier, it MUST close the connection with a Protocol Violation.
+If an endpoint receives a datagram with a Subscriber-Chosen Subscription Identifier that does not correspond to a subscription it initiated, it MAY close the session with a Protocol Violation.
 If it receives a datagram with an unknown Publisher-Chosen Subscription Identifier, it MAY drop the datagram or choose to buffer it for a brief period to handle reordering with the control message that establishes the PSID.

 ## Streams